hariszaf/microbetag/docs/modules/modules.md

 We provide a description of each feature abbreviation, based on those from the [phenDB group](https://phendb.org/reports/modeloverview).
 The annotation is referring to the species under study.
-For example `NOB` :arrow_right: *species under study is part of the clade of NOB*.
+For example `NOB` : *species under study is part of the clade of NOB*.

 {: .important-title }
 > Abbreviations' descriptions